Best Amazon Black Friday deals: Apple AirPods, 4K TVs and more

 There are plenty of great deals to be found at Amazon during Black Friday 2022.
 The major retailer has deals on iRobot robot vacuums, Apple AirPods Pro, top-rated kitchen gadgets and more.

-Want to save big at fall's biggest savings event?
+Want to save big at fall's biggest sales event?
 Keep reading to discover the best Black Friday deals you can shop at Amazon now.

 Top products in this article: